serundeputy/sites/blog/posts/2021-08-27-lando-hugo.md

 ```

-By building form source this allows go to detect the chipset and build the right version of `hugo` cli per developer.
+By building form source, this allows Go to detect the chipset and build the right version of `hugo` cli per developer.

 ## 🛋️ Living the Easy Life 🛋️